Speech Sound Disorders in Children

 who are having problems with speech-language and communication.

-By watching and listening to your child speak, a speech-language pathologist can determine
+By watching and listening to your child speak, a speech-language pathologist can

-child’s speech and language skills.
+your child’s speech and language skills.
 He or she will keep in mind accents and dialect.

 He or she can also find out if a physical problem in the mouth is affecting your child’s